ihmeuw/ihme-ui/README.md

 `valueKeys` is an array of objects that have a `name` property that is a string, a `range` property that is an array of two numbers, and an `uncertainty` property that is a boolean.
 Value keys are iterated so that their values are within the range specified.
 If `uncertainty` is true, data generator will produce additional keys of the form `(name)_ub` and `(name)_lb` to represent upper and lower bound uncertainties.

 `year` is a number that represents a starting year for a series of years iterated by length.
-The ouput key is `year_id`.
+The output key is `year_id`.

 `length` is a number for which each unique composite key gets a new value key.
 If there are many composite keys, each key receives `length` number of data points.
 ```javascript